 Dennis was a member of the Humanities Washington Speakers Bureau from 2011-2013 and 2015 – 2016 where he spoke on the social and environmental aspects of dam removal and the history of fish and fishing in the Columbia Basin, respectively.
-He make presentations to public schools, civic and conservation groups, museums and scientific organizations.
+He also regularly presents to public schools, civic and conservation groups, museums and scientific organizations.

 The following is a partial list of topics and venues where Dennis has made presentations.
 Please contact him if your group is looking for an entertaining and informative speaker.